Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Detection with a parametric method

 \subsection{A test for empirical characteristic functions of stable distributions}

 In this part, we develop a statistical test that rejects a null hypothesis that a sample comes from a stable distribution defined by (\ref{stable def2}) with certain parameters.

 First, we provide a limit theorem for vectors composed of parts of ECFs of stable random variables.
-For a sequence $\{X_k\}_{k=1, \dots}$ of iid stable random variables the ECF is given by
+For a sequence $\{X_k\}_{k=1, \dots}$ of i.i.d. stable random variables the ECF is given by